EMDR Therapy for Emergency Physicians and Nurses

 Ignoring depression, anxiety or PTSD and toughing it out doesn’t make it go away.

-Depression and anxiety are often caused by ignoring our emotions.
+In fact, chronic or acute depression and anxiety are often caused by ignoring our emotions.
 It’s a buildup of too much stuff.

 I get it, you’re the healer.

-You’re supposed to be there for everyone else, be professional, keep a clear head, and keep going through the mountain of work.
+You’re supposed to be there for everyone else, be professional, stay calm, keep a clear head, and keep going through the mountain of work.
 Keep going through the exhaustion and burnout, whatever it takes.
 Your needs are not even a blip on your radar.

-I have been right there with you.
+I have been there too.

-I fully get the culture.
+I get the culture.

 I sometimes miss the gallows humor, easy banter and camaraderie that happens in ED’s.